The First Room

 Hospitality is not a secondary concern, not a quality-of-life feature, not a culture initiative.
 It is the gate through which purpose must pass.
 Without it, what follows is performance.
 With it, what follows is contribution of a different order entirely.

-And the condition that makes it possible has a name older than any operating system or conversation about culture and leadership and organisational design.
+The condition that makes it possible has a name older than any framework we have put around it.

 The New Hospitality